MJBlatherwick/SoftwareDevLab/README.md

 You should see a simple app, where you can add items of inventory to a table which shows a total quantity.

 If you add in a few items, you will notice a bug.
-When you add multiple quantities of the same name, the new value is appended to the list instead of showing the aggregate value
+When you add multiple quantities of the same name, the new value is appended to the list instead of showing the aggregate value.
+We'll come on to fixing that later.